ENCCS/hpda-python/content/stack.rst

    - 20 min exercises

-This episode is inspired by and derived from this `repository on HPC-Python from CSC <https://github.com/csc-training/hpc-python>`__ and this `Python for Scientific Computing lesson <https://aaltoscicomp.github.io/python-for-scicomp/>`__.
+This episode is partly based on material from this `repository on HPC-Python from CSC <https://github.com/csc-training/hpc-python>`__ and this `Python for Scientific Computing lesson <https://aaltoscicomp.github.io/python-for-scicomp/>`__, distributed under MIT and CC-BY-4.0 licenses, respectively.

 Why can Python be slow?
 -----------------------